Reggie Miller: College

 Miller attended the University of California, Los Angeles (UCLA), where he received a degree in history.
 In the 1984–85 NCAA season he helped the UCLA Bruins to an NIT championship.
 In Miller's senior season, 1986–87, he was an All-Pac-10 selection for the second straight year, and led the Bruins to a Pacific-10 regular-season championship and the first Pac-10 tournament championship.

 The three-point field goal was added for the 1986–87 season; 69 of Miller's 247 field goals that year were three-pointers.
-One of his most memorable performances was in the January 24, 1987 game against the Notre Dame Fighting Irish, where he hit a 24 ft shot to put the Bruins ahead 62–59 with 10 seconds left.
+One of his most memorable performances was in the January 24, 1987, game against the Notre Dame Fighting Irish, where he hit a 24 ft shot to put the Bruins ahead 62–59 with 10 seconds left.
 Another notable game was a win against defending national champion Louisville and Pervis Ellison on February 28, 1987, where Miller scored 33 points in the second half, which is still the school record.

 Miller's final game was a loss in the second round of the 1987 NCAA Men's Division I Basketball Tournament to Wyoming.
-He finished second in all-time scoring at UCLA behind only Lew Alcindor (Kareem Abdul-Jabbar).
+He finished second in all-time scoring at UCLA behind only Kareem Abdul-Jabbar.

 As of 2009, Miller still holds the UCLA single-season records for most league points, highest league scoring average, and most free throws.
 He also holds several individual game records.
 UCLA retired his No. 31 jersey in 2013, and he was inducted into the Pac-12 Conference Hall of Honor in 2010.

 NBA career

 Early career (1987–1993)

 Miller was selected by the Pacers with the 11th pick in the first round of the 1987 NBA draft.
-Fans were initially upset that the Pacers chose Miller over New Castle, Indiana native Steve Alford; fans watching the 1987 NBA draft booed Pacers President Donnie Walsh for the selection.
+Fans were initially upset that the Pacers chose Miller over New Castle, Indiana, native Steve Alford; fans watching the 1987 NBA draft booed Pacers President Donnie Walsh for the selection.
 Miller wore jersey number 31 while playing for the Pacers, backing up shooting guard John Long before he became a starter.
 Miller gained a respectable reputation early in his career as he led the Indiana Pacers to become a perennial playoff team.

 After Chuck Person was traded from the Pacers during the 1992 offseason, Miller established himself as the Pacers' primary scoring threat.
 On November 28, 1992, he scored a career-high 57 points against the Charlotte Hornets in a 134–122 win at Charlotte Coliseum.
 In this game, Miller hit 16 of 29 field goals, 4 of 11 3-pointers, and 21 of 23 free throws.
-The 57 points he scored was the second-highest total in the NBA during the 1992–93 season (only Michael Jordan's 64 against Orlando on January 16 was higher), and still stands today as the Pacers' team record.
+The 57 points he scored was the second-highest total in the NBA during the 1992–93 season (only Michael Jordan's 64 against Orlando on January 16 was higher), and still stands today as the Pacers' NBA franchise team record, although George McGinnis holds the Pacers all-time franchise record with 58 points in an ABA game.